alex-min/live_view_native_flutter_client/README.md

 ## What is there already?

-- Some basic components are partially supported (Container, TextButton, Icon, AppBar ...)
+- Some basic components are partially supported (Container, TextButton, Icon, AppBar, BottomNavigationBar ...)
+- Modern Flutter Navigation with router 2.0 (switch pages, transitions go back).
+Although transitions aren't customizable yet.
 - Basic styling (padding, margin and background)
 - Basic forms (validation & submit)
 - Dynamic attributes & replacement
 - Conditional component rendering
 - Material Icons
 - Server-side themes with JSON, also you can switch & save theme on the server side
-- Basic Navigation (switch pages, go back)
+- Live reloading

 ## What is missing?

 - Documentation
 - A full API support of all the components
 - Modclasses (same as live view swift native)
-- Hooks
+- Hooks similar as web hooks
 - Animations
 - Better live reloading
 - Local storage
 - Images & Video
+- More server side-events, something like "flutter-onrender"
+- Responsive navigation & desktop support (like windows title)
+- Sessions & Session storage events
 - ...

 As you see on this list, the client isn't fully usable for a real app yet.